Music in the Elizabethan era

 Instrumental music was also popular during the Elizabethan Era.
-The most popular solo instruments of the time were the virginal and the lute.
-The virginal was a popular variant of the harpsichord among the English and one of Elizabeth's favourite instruments to play.
+The most popular solo instruments of the time were the virginals and the lute.
+The virginals was a popular variant of the harpsichord among the English and one of Elizabeth's favourite instruments to play.
 Numerous works were produced for the instrument including several collections by William Byrd, namely the Fitzwilliam Virginal Book and Parthenia.
 The lute strung with sheepgut was the most popular instrument of the age.
 Lutes could be played as solo instruments or as accompaniment for singers.
 Compositions of the latter variety were known as lute song.
 The most popular Elizabethan composer for the lute and of lute songs was John Dowland.
 Several families of instruments were popular among the English people and were employed for the group music making.
 If all of the instruments in an ensemble were of the same family they were considered to be in "consort".
 Mixed ensembles were said to be in "broken consort".
 Both forms of ensembles were equally popular.

 In music history, the music of the English Renaissance is noted for its complex polyphonic vocal music, both sacred and secular, and the emergence of instrumental music.
 With the gradual shift in the early Baroque period, England experienced a decline in musical standing among European nations.
 After Dowland, the greatest English composer was Henry Purcell, whose death left a void in English music history until the Victorian era.